 The biggest trade-off exists in balancing strength, hardness, and toughness.
 The key properties are:

 - Hardness: This is steel’s ability to resist deforming under stress or pressure, measured with the Rockwell C scale.
 It has a direct correlation to strength,

 - Toughness: Chipping and cracking in knives is very difficult to fix—usually, a sudden load or subjection to impact results in chipping.
 Toughness refers to the ability to resist chipping.
 There is always a trade-off between hardness and toughness, with an inverse relation; a very hard knife is less tough.

 - Wear resistance: steel suffers from two types of wear, abrasive and adhesive.
 Wear resistance is determined by the steel’s hardness and chemistry.
-In two steel types of equal hardness, the type with larger carbides resist wearing better but are less tough.
+In two steel types of equal hardness, the type with larger carbides resists wearing better but is less tough.

 - Corrosion resistance: This is steel’s ability to withstand corrosion from humidity, moisture, and salt.
 Corrosion resistance has an inverse trade-off with edge performance.

 - Edge retention: It refers to how long a blade retains sharpness under constant use.
 It’s possibly the most important determinant of steel type quality to many knife users.
 Generally, a steel type with a balance between wear resistance and toughness has good edge retention.